Ziqing19/MoneyThings/README.md

 ## Copyright
 - This project is under [MIT license](./LICENSE).
-- Sample images of the demo are provided by [Unsplash](https://unsplash.com/) and their license page is [here](https://unsplash.com/license).
+- Sample avatars of the demo are provided by [Iconfinder](https://www.iconfinder.com/iconsets/business-avatar-1) and they are under a free license.
-  - We appreciate the artworks of avinash-kumar, carlos-mesa, clayton-cardinalli, hakan-nural, jake-heidecker, kristina-manchenko, pablo-heimplatz, rahul-pandit, ruslan-bardash, stephen-walker, tengyart, tomas-malik, willian-justen-de-vasconcellos.